OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-error-handling.md

 - **debugInfo**: When present, the `debugInfo` property of the error message provides additional information that you can use to understand the root cause of the error.

 > [!NOTE]
 > If you use `console.log()` to print error messages to the console, those messages will only be visible on the server.
-End users will not see those error messages in the add-in task pane or anywhere in the host application.
+End users will not see those error messages in the add-in task pane or anywhere in the Office application.

 ## Error Messages